Editions

 If you wish to show only the latest issue of your product(s) on your

-file is nearly identical to the format of index_v2.json
+file is nearly identical to the format of index_v2.json, as seen

 below: